 Breast Cancer Awareness Month… My True Love Gave To Me…Some Lotions That Were Paraben Free.

 Look around.
 You can already see it gaining momentum.
 The rise of PINK OCTOBER, that gargantuan commercialized, media-friendly, feel good activity of the year.
 It’s almost like Christmas!
-Only instead of red and green, we see a plethora of pink draping across the social landscape, as lovely and innocent . . . → Read More: Look Out for Pinktober
+Only instead of red and green, we see a plethora of pink draping across the social landscape, as lovely and innocent as new fallen snow.
+In the midst of peace and good will toward women, we see individuals, organizations, and corporations putting on their best advertising and public relations campaigns to scramble for a bigger piece . . . → Read More: Look Out for Pinktober

 The billions raised from industry and the philanthropic community toward the war on breast cancer is supposed to make people feel good about pink ribbon consumption and cause marketing.
 It’s supposed to win-win for the companies and the charities.
-After all, a corporation sells products, increases public visibility and consumer loyalty, . . . → Read More: Feeling Good About Cause Marketing?
+After all, a corporation sells products, increases public visibility and consumer loyalty, and gains economic advantage.
+In return a non-profit organization receives a portion of proceeds from the sale of some product or service, increases awareness of its mission, usually gets free advertising, and improves its budget. . . . → Read More: Feeling Good About Cause Marketing?